 Contracts

-1. Template setup -- Upload a DOCX file, let the AI detect fields, review, and activate.
+1. Template setup — upload a DOCX file, let the AI detect fields, review, and activate.
+(This page.)

-2. Contract creation -- Create a contract from your template, fill in the blanks, preview, finalize, and download.
+2. Contract creation and filling — create a contract from your template, fill in the blanks, preview, finalize, and download.
+See Creating and filling contracts.

 1. On the dashboard, click Add Assistant and select Contract Assistant.